Responsive search ads test combinations of ads automatically. Learn about how to use this format to the fullest.

 Below are some tips to establish a testing framework that’s manageable and repeatable:

 - Be organised.
 Something as simple as a calendar can help you to keep a schedule.
 Document start and end times.

 - Establish a testing threshold and stick to it.
 Wait until you have served enough impressions to be confident in your results.

 - Limit how many elements you test within your ads.
 Make different variations similar enough that you learn from their differences.

-To understand the impact of your changes before you apply them to a campaign, you can use campaign drafts and experiments to help you measure your testing results.Learn what works for you, and keep track of the findings.
+To understand the impact of your changes before you apply them to a campaign, you can use campaign experiments to help you measure your testing results.Learn what works for you, and keep track of the findings.
 Don’t repeat tests that you completed six months ago.
 Test with purpose.
-Like they taught you in science class in high school: establish a hypothesis; prove or disprove that hypothesis; document results; test again.
+As they taught you in science at school: establish a hypothesis; prove or disprove that hypothesis; document results; test again.

-Don’t fixate on metrics like clickthrough rate and conversion rate.
-Many ad formats are about driving more impressions, clicks, and conversions for entire ad groups and campaigns.
-There are many instances where you might end up serving impressions in a low clickthrough rate placement that you might not have qualified for before.
-A high clickthrough rate isn’t the end goal; it should be all about growing your business.
+Responsive search ads help you qualify for more auctions, so ad-level performance and metrics like clickthrough rate and conversion rate may not paint a full picture of your performance.
+With this in mind, focus on incremental impressions, clicks, and conversions that are garnered for entire ad groups and campaigns.
+There are many instances where you might end up serving impressions in a low click-through rate placement that you might not have qualified for before.
+A high click-through rate isn’t the end goal; it should be all about growing your business.

-We recommend you use campaign drafts and experiments if you want to understand the impact of adding responsive search ads to your existing campaigns.
-You’ll be able to take a look at overall changes in clicks, cost per click, and conversions when adding responsive search ads to your campaigns.
+We recommend you use campaign experiments if you want to understand the impact of adding responsive search ads to your existing campaigns.
+You’ll be able to take a look at overall changes in clicks, cost per click and conversions when adding responsive search ads to your campaigns.